AELE LAW LIBRARY OF CASE SUMMARIES:

 Cleveland, #06-3823, 2007 U.S. App.
 Lexis 22680 (6th Cir.).

-law prohibiting employee residency requirements, management had just cause
+prohibiting employee residency requirements, management had just cause to

-to terminate a police officer for living outside of city.
-City of Youngstown
+terminate a police officer for living outside of city.
+City of Youngstown and

-live outside the city limits must pay a city earnings tax on all income,
+outside the city limits must pay a city earnings tax on all income, as if they

 Arbitrator finds that a firefighter who owned

-his conclusions on seeing the firefighter at another property four times
+conclusions on seeing the firefighter at another property four times in a

-of a city employee for residency violations.
-Although the employee claimed
+a city employee for residency violations.
+Although the employee claimed that

-that management had been aware that he lived only two days per week within
+management had been aware that he lived only two days per week within the city

-the city limits he failed to prove that the city council was aware of or
+limits he failed to prove that the city council was aware of or approved of his

 Arbitrator concludes that a 7-mile requirement

-has never been a problem in the city.
-City of Robinson and Illinois FoP
+never been a problem in the city.
+City of Robinson and Illinois FoP Labor

 Illinois appellate court affirms an interest